-When outside temperatures form the basis of the shutdown conditions, fluctuations in those temperatures can sometimes be undesirable.
-The option of adjusting the outside temperature is therefore available for the purposes of shutdown.
-The following entries are found in this submenu:
+When outside temperatures form the basis of pump shutdown, fluctuations in those temperatures can sometimes be undesirable.
+The option of adjusting the outside temperature is therefore available for the purposes of pump shutdown.

-For shutdown Calculation of the adjusted outside temperature

-Aver. time Entry for the averaging time

-Average Result of the calculation
+For outside temperature Calculation of the adjusted outside temperature Filter time Enter the filter time (the averaging time) Average OT for shutdown Result of the calculation (T.outside AVo)